MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 ---
 title: "BingAdsAccountSelector object"
-description: "Contains the methods for filtering the list of managed accounts that you have access to."
+description: "Contains the methods for filtering the list of accounts that you have access to."
 author: "swhite-msft"
 manager: ehansen